 - 11.1 The School does not unlawfully discriminate in any way regarding entry.
-The School welcomes applications from all those who have the ability and aptitude to thrive in an academic environment regardless of disabilities and/or SEN, provided we can offer them any support that they require and cater for any additional needs and that our site can accommodate them.
+The School welcomes applications from all those who have the ability and aptitude to thrive in an academic requirement regardless of disabilities and/or SEN, provided we can offer them any support that they require and cater for any additional needs and that our site can accommodate them.
 We aim to ensure that all our students, including those with disabilities and/or SEN, are provided with a safe and inclusive environment in which to learn. - 11.2 Parents of children with SEN or a disability must inform the School when submitting the Registration Form of any circumstances relating to their child which may affect their child's performance in the admissions process and/or ability to fully participate in the education provided by the School.
-Parents are also asked to provide a copy of any relevant medical, Educational Psychologist's, or other specialist teacher/assessor's reports so that the School can consider what adjustments may be needed and can reasonably be made both during the admissions process and if the child were to be offered a place at the School. - 11.3 Where a prospective student is disabled, the School will discuss with parents (and their child's medical advisers, if appropriate) the adjustments that can reasonably be made for the child if they become a student at the School, to ensure that the prospective student is not put at a substantial disadvantage compared to a student who is not disadvantaged because of a disability.
+Parents are also asked to provide a copy of any relevant medical, Educational Psychologist's, or other specialist teacher/assessor's reports so that the School can consider what adjustments may be needed and can reasonably be made both during the admissions process and if the child were to be offered a place at the School.

-- 11.4 There may be exceptional circumstances in which we are not able to offer a place for reasons relating to a child's SEN and/or disability.
-For example, if, despite reasonable adjustments (in the case of a disability), we feel that a prospective student is not going to be able to meaningfully access the education offered, or that their health and safety or that of other students or staff may be put at risk, or where the School cannot reasonably accommodate the adjustments required or reasonably provide the nature or level of the support required. - 11.5 For students with SEN, the School must feel reasonably sure in offering a place that throughout the student's time at the School, it will be able to educate and develop the prospective student to the best of their potential and in line with general standards achieved by the student's peers, so that there is every chance that the student will have a complete, happy and successful school career and emerge a confident, well-educated and well-rounded young adult. - 11.6 Failure to disclose information regarding SEN/disability issues at the time of registration may mean that the School is unable to accommodate adjustments when the candidate sits the entrance exam.
+- 11.3 Where a prospective student is disabled, the School will discuss with parents (and their child's medical advisers, if appropriate) the adjustments that can reasonably be made for the child if they become a student at the School, to ensure that the prospective student is not put at a substantial disadvantage compared to a student who is not disadvantaged because of a disability. - 11.4 There may be exceptional circumstances in which we are not able to offer a place for reasons relating to a child's disability.
+For example, if, despite reasonable adjustments, we feel that a prospective student is not going to be able to access the education offered, or that their health and safety or those of other students or staff may be put at risk, we may not be able to offer a place at the School. - 11.5 For students with SEN, the School must feel reasonably sure in offering a place that throughout the student's time at the School, it will be able to educate and develop the prospective student to the best of their potential and in line with general standards achieved by the student's peers, so that there is every chance that the student will have a complete, happy and successful school career and emerge a confident, well-educated and well-rounded young adul. - 11.6 Failure to disclose information regarding SEN/disability issues at the time of registration may mean that the School is unable to accommodate adjustments when the candidate sits the entrance exam.
 In addition, the School may be unable to offer an adequate level of support for the student should they be offered a place and in some circumstances this may result in the offer of a place being withdrawn. - 11.7 The admissions process is set out in the School's Admissions Policy which is available on the School's website.
 It applies equally to all prospective students and details how the School supports those applicants with SEN and/or a disability.